Hello faithful shojo fans, and welcome again to our roundtable, Breaking Down Banana Fish!

 Second, I’m glad you brought up the art, Robin.
 Through both volumes, but particularly in volume seven, I was struck by how much more solid the art has become.
 Her lines are becoming more solid, the expressions on character’s faces are easier to read, and even something as basic as character design is becoming more consistent.
 Yes, Arthur still looks like he’s walking upwind, but I’m no longer depending on the hairstyles to tell the difference between Arthur and Ash — and for a while there that was all I had to go on.

-MELINDA: Maybe he’s got underlings following him around with a wind machine. :D
+MJ: Maybe he’s got underlings following him around with a wind machine. :D

 I do agree, the artwork has become much more solid over the course of the series so far.
 I think her vision and her visual storytelling has been strong from the beginning, but she’s able to execute it all more effectively by this point in the series.

 ROBIN: Just FYI, when I first read BAMF myself, I had the same progression of thoughts, “Nightcrawler, WTF?
 Wait….oh.
 OH.”
 Then it was a useful acronym. :D